wliuxingxiangyu/panda/README.md

 a script,, [panda/scripts/install\_ubuntu.sh](panda/scripts/install\_ubuntu.sh).
 The script should actually work on Debian 7/8 and Ubuntu 14.04, and it shouldn't be hard to translate the `apt-get` commands into whatever package manager your distribution uses.
-We currently only vouch for buildability  on Debian 7/8 and Ubuntu 14.04, but we welcome pull requests to fix issues with other distros.
+We currently only 保证vouch for buildability  on Debian 7/8 and Ubuntu 14.04, but we welcome pull requests to fix issues with other distros.